ehrpg/qstar/docs/character/index.md

 ### Charisma (CH)

-> Charisma represents the character's physical attractiveness, force of personality and his ability to lead.
+> Charisma represents the character's physical attractiveness, force of personality and his Attribute to lead.

 Charisma is mostly used in social interactions between characters and NPCs.